ninjark12/Canvas-Reminders/README.md

 # Canvas-Reminders
-An app that will send text messages reminding you to do your assignments before the due date.
+An app that will send text messages reminding you to do your canvas assignments before the due date.